Multimodal Causal-Driven Representation Learning for Generalizable Medical Image Segmentation: Method

 \subsection{Multimodal Target Region Selection}

-{To construct the pixel-level feature representation} $ F^c_d $, we first extract visual features from the input image using CLIP's vision encoder.
-For an arbitrary source domain image $ X^{s_i}_j $, the vision encoder generates a dense feature map $ C_1 \in \mathbb{R}^{H \times W \times d} $, where $ d $ is the feature dimensionality.
-Each spatial location $ (h, w) $ in $ C_1 $ corresponds to a local visual feature vector $ C_1(h, w) \in \mathbb{R}^d $, {capturing rich visual information from the input image}.
-Simultaneously, we generate a set of textual embeddings $ \{e_k\}_{k=1}^K $ using CLIP's text encoder.
-These embeddings are derived from the template: \textit{``A \{class\textsubscript{k}\} in an endoscopic image''}, where $ class_k $ represents one of {$K$} predefined categories relevant to the segmentation task.
-Each textual embedding $ e_k \in \mathbb{R}^d $ encodes semantic information about the corresponding category.
-The resulting set of textual embeddings $ \{e_k\}_{k=1}^K $ serves as a reference for selecting possible lesion area.
+To construct the observed representation $F$, we first extract visual features from the input image using CLIP's vision encoder.
+For an arbitrary source domain image $X^{s_i}_j$, the vision encoder generates a dense feature map $C \in \mathbb{R}^{H \times W \times d}$, where $d$ is the feature dimensionality.
+Each spatial location $(h, w)$ in $C$ corresponds to a local visual feature vector $C[h, w] \in \mathbb{R}^d$, capturing rich visual information.

+Simultaneously, we generate a set of textual embeddings $\{e_k\}_{k=1}^K$ using CLIP's text encoder.
+These embeddings are derived from the template: \textit{``A \{class\textsubscript{k}\} in an endoscopic image''}, where $class_k$ represents one of $K$ predefined categories relevant to the segmentation task.
+Each textual embedding $e_k \in \mathbb{R}^d$ encodes semantic information about the corresponding category.
+The resulting set of textual embeddings $\{e_k\}_{k=1}^K$ encapsulates high-level semantic priors, providing a robust reference for spatial alignment and selecting possible lesion regions.

-To align the visual and textual features, we compute a similarity matrix $ S_1 \in \mathbb{R}^{H \times W \times K} $ that measures the correspondence between the visual feature map $ C_1 $ and the textual embeddings $ \{e_k\}_{k=1}^K $.
-Specifically, for each spatial location $ (h, w) $ in $ C_1 $, we calculate the cosine similarity between the local visual feature $ C_1(h, w) $ and each textual embedding $ e_k $.
-The similarity score for category $ k $ at location $ (h, w) $ is given by:
+To align the visual and textual features, we compute a similarity tensor $S \in \mathbb{R}^{H \times W \times K}$ that measures the correspondence between the visual feature map $C$ and the textual embeddings $\{e_k\}_{k=1}^K$.
+Specifically, for each spatial location $(h, w)$, we calculate the cosine similarity between the local visual feature $C[h, w]$ and each textual embedding $e_k$.
+The similarity score for category $k$ at location $[h, w]$ is given by:

-where $ \cdot $ denotes the dot product and $ \|\cdot\| $ is the L2-norm.
-The resulting similarity matrix $ S_1 $ captures the alignment between each spatial location and all five categories.
+where $\cdot$ denotes the dot product and $\|\cdot\|$ is the L2-norm.
+The resulting similarity tensor $S$ captures the alignment between each spatial location and all $K$ categories.